 In-year admissions applications are those that are made to join an existing year group within the school.
-Applications that will not be considered to be in-year applications are those being made for entry to Reception for September 2024 if they are made prior to 1 September 2024.
+Applications that will not be considered to be in-year applications are those being made for entry to Reception for September 2026 if they are made prior to 1 September 2026.

 In-year admissions for The Mead Infant and Nursery School are managed by Surrey County Council Admissions service.
-Applications for in-year admissions are made using the Surrey County Council centrally managed in-year application form.
-Comprehensive guidance can be found in the in-year admissions section of the Surrey County Council website (Apply for an in year school place - Surrey County Council).
+Applications for in-year admissions are made using the Surrey

+County Council centrally managed in-year application form - In-year application CMA form (surreycc.gov.uk).

+Comprehensive guidance can be found in the in-year admissions section of the Surrey County Council website (Apply for an in year school place - Surrey County Council (surreycc.gov.uk)).